deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 Aware that he’d need to go back into that chamber shortly, Sheeyo opted for a diplomatic answer.
 “That... went as well as could be expected, My Father.”

 Daar only grumbled in reply and padded along in silence.
-Even at this slower paces, Sheeyo was finding it hard to keep up with him.
+Even at this slower pace, Sheeyo was finding it hard to keep up with him.

 “Yeah,” he eventually allowed.
 “I s’pose.
 Meanwhile I gotta head back t’Earth again and schmooze.
 And also, I got a surprise I’m cookin’ up.
 Uh...I should maybe apologize ahead o’ time.
 It’s gonna make ‘yer life rough, maybe.”